obstruse/StrobeLight/README.md

 The problem with using DotStar LEDS for this is that the LEDS are addressed one-at-a-time; it's a shift register.
 A fast strobe flash requires clocking the DotStar strip at a high frequency.
 For example, the images displayed here use a 288 LED strip clocked at 15 MHz, giving an on-time of 780 microseconds (1/1280 second).
 Exposure time for the 'double bounce' was 2 seconds at ISO 1600.

 Unfortunately, the standard Adafruit_DotStar library doesn't operate at that speed.
-Best I could get with v1.2.0 ("BusIO version") and 288 LEDs was 1/174 second on-time (software SPI) and 1/83 second on-time (hardware SPI).
+Best I could get with v1.2.0 ("BusIO version") set to 15MHz with 288 LEDs was 1/174 second on-time (software SPI) and 1/83 second on-time (hardware SPI).

-Included is __dotStar.cpp__, a modified version of the Adafruit_DotStar library v1.1.5.
-The modifications bring the clock rate to 6 MHz for software SPI, and 40 MHz for hardware SPI.
+Included is __dotStar.cpp__, a optimized version of the Adafruit_DotStar library v1.1.5.
+The modifications bring the 288-LED on-time to 1/526 second for software SPI, and 1/1280 second for hardware SPI.
 It should be possible to run the SK9822 LEDS at 30MHz clock, but it seems to depend on the length of the strip.
-With 288 LEDs, 19MHz is the highest frequency that works reliably.
+With 288 LEDs, 19MHz is the highest clock frequency that works reliably.